 I was born in Dargaville, New Zealand on Northland’s rugged North West Coast.
 My parents were both teachers at the local High School and I was No.2 of 3.
 We lived there until I was five and my early memories are of fossicking in the sandhills and gathering Tuatuas at the wind and wave-swept and shipwreck-ridden Baylys Beach, where we lived.

 We then moved to a rural seaside settlement on Tawharanui Peninsula, about an hour north of Auckland.
 One side of the peninsula is exposed to the north east, where the region receives frequent weather systems and tropical cyclones in La Nina conditions.
 The other side of the peninsula faces Kawau Island, where Governor Grey, the Governor of New Zealand lived on and off between 1862 and 1888, in what is now known as “Mansion House”.
 The ocean side is good for surfing and the calm side for sailing, diving, boating and fishing.
 This is how I spent my youth, boating and fishing around Kawau Island and surfing on the exposed side of Tawharanui.
-It is where I learned to love the ocean and is the reason that I am a Marine Scientist today.
+It is where I learned to love the ocean and is the reason that I work as an environmental changemaker today.

 Rugby is also an important part of many young kiwi blokes’ psyche.
 The same was true for me.
 I played my first game when I was five years old for the local Omaha club and then for the Mahurangi Rugby Club when Omaha amalgamated with the Warkworth and Kaipara Flats Clubs.
 Through rugby, I learned to enjoy physical challenge, to lead and be a member of a team, to train, to be fit, to be disciplined, to have heart, to have fun; the values of courage, sportsmanship and humility.
 I loved it and through rugby had the pleasure of meeting some amazing people and the opportunity of travelling to some exotic places, from the sheep-shit strewn Mahurangi Club’s field, to Westlake Boys High School’s citadel, to Otago University’s Logan Park, to the wind-swept Harbour Club’s Port Chalmer’s field, to Pretoria in South Africa, to Iffley Road at Oxford University, to Twickenham, to Japan, to Portugal, the United States, Orkney Islands in Scotland, the “Mighty Men’s” fortress in Doha, Qatar, to Dubai and Abu Dhabi in the United Arab Emirates, to Oman, Bahrain, the sand and rock-strewn Kuwait field and Lebanon’s Beirut.
 Great people, exotic places.
 What a game we Kiwis grow up with; the pleasure of testing ourselves physically from a young age against some of the best rugby players on the planet.
 And then the opportunity to travel around the world through it.